 Students are responsible for ensuring completion of the “I Am Here” process, which requires that they do not log out of the system early.
 Students who do not receive a “Successful Completion” message have not reached the end of the procedure and must start again.
 Sometimes it may take 24 hours before students can restart the procedure.

-Students who experience difficulty with the process or have questions should email the University Registrar.
+Students who experience difficulty with the process or have questions should email the Office of the University Registrar.

 Absence Because of Religious Beliefs

 Any student who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study, or work requirement should be provided with an opportunity to make up such examination, study, or work requirement that he or she may have missed because of such absence on any particular day; provided, however, that such make-up examination or work should not create an unreasonable burden upon such school.
 Students should make appropriate arrangements with the instructor in advance of the absence, preferably at least two weeks before the religious observance.

 Absence Because of Jury Duty

 Members of the university community are expected to fulfill their obligations to serve on a jury if called upon.
 A student selected for jury duty should inform his or her instructors.
 They will provide a reasonable substitute or compensatory opportunities for any required work missed.
 A student with such an absence will not be penalized in any way.